floswald/SMM.jl/docs/src/index.md

 * Supply your own objective function to be optimized
 * Optimization can be carried out in parallel
-* Diagnostic plots illustrating the proposal distribution as well as markov chain statistics
+* [Diagnostic tools](@ref) illustrating the proposal distribution as well as markov chain statistics.
 * Includes a parellel tempering [likelihood-free optimizer](http://arxiv.org/abs/1108.3423) using MCMC technology and a [coordinate descent optimizer](https://en.wikipedia.org/wiki/Coordinate_descent).

 For some example usage see the [Examples](@ref) page.